LandryNorris/LandryNorris/README.md

 My name is Landry Norris and I am a software developer from Dallas, Texas.
 I have experience ranging from embedded systems and robotics to mobile and server-side development.
-In addition to programming, I study Electrical Engineering at the University of Texas at Dallas.
+I am a graduate of the University of Texas at Dallas.
 Currently, I am developing desktop applications and embedded firmware at Rev Robotics.

 Technologies I use